Advertiser Disclosure

 Can you walk between terminals at JFK?

-There are sidewalks around the airport; however, JFK doesn’t promote walking between terminals as a way of getting around as the roads are busy outside of the terminals.
-It is possible to walk between some of the terminals that are closer together, such as Terminals 4 and 5.
+There are sidewalks around the airport.
+However, JFK doesn’t promote walking between terminals to get around, as the roads are busy outside the terminals.
+It is possible to walk between some of the closer terminals, such as Terminals 4 and 5.

 Do you have to pay for JFK AirTrain?

-The AirTrain is free to ride for passengers traveling between terminals, or to Federal Circle and Lefferts Boulevard stations.
-If you start or finish your journey at Jamaica or Howard Beach Station, then the fee is $8.25 per one-way route.
+The AirTrain is free to ride for passengers traveling between terminals or to Federal Circle and Lefferts Boulevard stations.
+If you start or finish your journey at Jamaica or Howard Beach Station, then the fee is $8.50 per one-way route.

 Amar Hussain's image